 I don’t believe in coincidences.
 I rather think that unconscious decisions are part of the early creative work.
 Only when some of those decisions will become conscious and well thought out, the work of art will obtain its true meaning.

 Photography is never meant to be a mere imitation of reality but rather its artistic interpretation.
-Especially so when the artist can draw from earlier experiences.
+Even more so when the artist can draw from earlier experiences.

 One important and rich source of inspiration is the critical analysis of other artists’ works.